JT92/BasicSocNet/readme.md

 | post_id       | interger       | foreign (post)  |
 | like          | boolean        |                 |

 >The Like model is used to store what posts have been liked by what users.
+It simply stores whether a post
+>has been liked or disliked.
+If a user removes his like/dislike, the row is deleted.
 >The like object has a **many-to-one** relationship to a user, and a **many-to-one** relationship to a post.

 The models were created using Laravel's Eloquent ORM, and they are implemented as MySQL tables.